History of El Salvador in Timeline

 In 2019, tourism contributed US$2970.1 million to El Salvador's GDP, representing 11% of total GDP.

-On 10 May 2023, Bukele stated that El Salvador had completed one full year or 365 days since 2019 without a single homicide occurring.
+On 10 May 2023 Bukele stated on Twitter that El Salvador had completed one full year or 365 days since 2019 without a single homicide occurring.

-In June 2020, El Salvador inaugurated Hospital El Salvador, converted from the country's main convention center, as the largest hospital in Latin America.
+On 22 June 2020, President Bukele inaugurated Hospital El Salvador, converted from the country's main convention center, as the largest hospital in Latin America.

-According to a 2020 report, the homicide rate in El Salvador had dropped by as much as 60 percent since Bukele became president.
+According to a report by the International Crisis Group (ICG) in 2020, the homicide rate in El Salvador had dropped significantly since Bukele became president.

-In February 2021, the results of legislative election caused a major change in the politics of El Salvador.
-The new allied party of president Nayib Bukele, Nuevas Ideas (New Ideas) won the biggest congressional majority in the country's history.
+In February 2021, Nuevas Ideas won the biggest congressional majority in the country's history.

 February 2021: Nuevas Ideas Wins Legislative Elections

-In the February 2021 legislative elections, Nuevas Ideas (NI), founded by Bukele, won around 63% of the vote.
+In the February 2021 legislative elections, Nuevas Ideas won a significant majority in the parliament.

 In June 2021, President Nayib Bukele announced he would introduce legislation to make Bitcoin legal tender in El Salvador.

-On June 8, 2021, pro-government deputies voted legislation to make bitcoin legal tender in El Salvador.
+On 8 June 2021, pro-government deputies in the Legislative Assembly voted legislation to make bitcoin legal tender in the country.

 In September 2021, El Salvador's Supreme Court ruled to allow Bukele to run for a second term in 2024, despite constitutional prohibitions.